thilles/TA-azure-blob-upload/README.md

 1. Install only on SH or SHC (via SHD) and restart

-2. Configure proxy settings (if needed)
+2. If needed configure proxy settings

 ## Configuring the alert action